ISRO: Spacecraft propulsion and power

-India has been working on replacing conventional chemical propulsion with Hall-effect and plasma thrusters which would make spacecraft lighter.
+India has been working on replacing conventional chemical propulsion system with Hall-effect and plasma thrusters which would make spacecraft lighter.
 GSAT-4 was the first Indian spacecraft to carry electric thrusters, but it failed to reach orbit.
 GSAT-9 launched later in 2017, had xenon-based electric propulsion system for in-orbit functions of the spacecraft.
 GSAT-20 is expected to be the first fully electric satellite from India.

+On 28 March 2025, ISRO reported that its 300 mN xenon-based Stationary Plasma Thruster had successfully completed a 1,000-hour life test under 5.4 kW full power in a vacuum chamber.
+The electric propulsion system, which is intended to replace the chemical propulsion system in future satellites for orbit raising and orbital station-keeping, is designed to incorporate SPT.
+It will enable satellite buses to carry more transponders because of their reduced weight.
+Compared to the chemical propulsion system, the specific impulse of SPT is at least six times greater.
+The EPS will be utilized for orbit raising to the geostationary orbit and is intended to be introduced and validated in the next Technology Demonstration Satellite (TDS-01) mission.